t-d-k/LibreCrypt/docs/FAQ.md

 *A:* Administrator rights are required to start "portable mode", starting portable mode implicitly registers the FreeOTFE drivers on the computer it's running on.
 When portable mode is stopped, they are unregistered.

-Administrator rights are required for this operation, for the same reasons as given for the answer to "[Why do I need Administrator rights to  install DoxBox?](#be)"
+Administrator rights are required for this operation, for the same reasons as given for the answer to "[Why do I need Administrator rights to  install LibreCrypt?](#be)"

-To access an encrypted volume on a PC which **doesn't** have DoxBox installed, and on which you **don't** have Administrator privileges, please use DoxBox Explorer.
+To access an encrypted volume on a PC which **doesn't** have LibreCrypt installed, and on which you **don't** have Administrator privileges, please use LibreCrypt Explorer.

 * * *

 <a name="bg"></a>
-*Q: Can DoxBox run under Microsoft Windows 95/98/Me?*
+*Q: Can LibreCrypt run under Microsoft Windows 95/98/Me?*

-*A:* No - and there are currently no plans to port DoxBox to Windows 9x based systems due to the different driver model used.
+*A:* No - and there are currently no plans to port LibreCrypt to Windows 9x based systems due to the different driver model used.

   * * *
  <a name="bh"></a>
-*Q: Can DoxBox run under Linux?*
+*Q: Can LibreCrypt run under Linux?*

-*A:* No - although DoxBox can read, write and create volumes which can be used under Linux.
+*A:* No - although LibreCrypt can read, write and create volumes which can be used under Linux.

-DoxBox Explorer however, can be used under Linux when run under [Wine](http://www.winehq.org/).
+LibreCrypt Explorer however, can be used under Linux when run under [Wine](http://www.winehq.org/).

   * * *
  <a name="bk"></a>
-*Q: How can I get DoxBox to mount my volumes at startup/when I login?*
+*Q: How can I get LibreCrypt to mount my volumes at startup/when I login?*

-*A:* By creating a shortcut with suitable command line parameters in your "Startup" directory (click the MS Windows "Start" button, then go to "Programs | Startup"), DoxBox can mount volume files after your system starts up/you login.
+*A:* By creating a shortcut with suitable command line parameters in your "Startup" directory (click the MS Windows "Start" button, then go to "Programs | Startup"), LibreCrypt can mount volume files after your system starts up/you login.

-See the [Command Line Interface](command_line.html) section for full details of DoxBox's command line options.
+See the [Command Line Interface](command_line.html) section for full details of LibreCrypt's command line options.

 * * *

 <a name="cd"></a>
 *Q: On the options dialog, what does the "Save above settings to" option do?*

-*A:* This allows you to change where your DoxBox settings are stored; in your user profile (only accessible to you), or with the DoxBox executable (which is useful if you want to take DoxBox with you; on a USB drive, for example).
+*A:* This allows you to change where your LibreCrypt settings are stored; in your user profile (only accessible to you), or with the LibreCrypt executable (which is useful if you want to take LibreCrypt with you; on a USB drive, for example).

-You may also choose to not save your settings; in which case, the next time you start DoxBox, you will begin again with the default options.
+You may also choose to not save your settings; in which case, the next time you start LibreCrypt, you will begin again with the default options.

 * * *

 <a name="ce"></a>
-*Q: Can I save my settings in the same directory as my DoxBox executable?*
+*Q: Can I save my settings in the same directory as my LibreCrypt executable?*

-*A:* Yes, you can - and this makes DoxBox more portable, and easier to use, if you want to take it with you on (for example) a USB drive.
+*A:* Yes, you can - and this makes LibreCrypt more portable, and easier to use, if you want to take it with you on (for example) a USB drive.

-There is only one exception though; if you are using Windows Vista, and have User Account Control (UAC) switched on, you will not be allowed to store your settings with the DoxBox executable **if it is stored under your "Program Files" directory**.
-This is due to one of the limitations imposed by Windows Vista's security system; though you are still free to store DoxBox's settings in your user profile.
+There is only one exception though; if you are using Windows Vista, and have User Account Control (UAC) switched on, you will not be allowed to store your settings with the LibreCrypt executable **if it is stored under your "Program Files" directory**.
+This is due to one of the limitations imposed by Windows Vista's security system; though you are still free to store LibreCrypt's settings in your user profile.

 * * *

 <a name="cf"></a>
-*Q: Where, and in what order does DoxBox search for my settings?*
+*Q: Where, and in what order does LibreCrypt search for my settings?*

-*A:* If you have chosen to save your settings, DoxBox will store them in a "DoxBox.ini" file stored on your computer at your chosen location
+*A:* If you have chosen to save your settings, LibreCrypt will store them in a "LibreCrypt.ini" file stored on your computer at your chosen location

-When it starts up, DoxBox will attempt to locate this file and read in your settings, by first checking for it in the same directory the executable (DoxBox.exe) was located in.
+When it starts up, LibreCrypt will attempt to locate this file and read in your settings, by first checking for it in the same directory the executable (LibreCrypt.exe) was located in.
 If a settings file cannot be found in this location, it will try and look for the same file in your user's profile.
-If a settings file still cannot be found, DoxBox will fallback to using configured default values for all settings.
+If a settings file still cannot be found, LibreCrypt will fallback to using configured default values for all settings.

 * * *

 <a name="ch"></a>
-*Q: After associating DoxBox with ".box" files from the options dialog, I double-clicked my ".box" volume file, and nothing happened!*
+*Q: After associating LibreCrypt with ".vol" files from the options dialog, I double-clicked my ".vol" volume file, and nothing happened!*

-*A:* The DoxBox drivers must be running in order for you to mount a volume by double-clicking on it.
-Please either install the DoxBox drivers (see the [portable mode](installation_and_upgrading__PC.html)installation section, or start DoxBox's portable mode ([see](portable_mode.html) section).
+*A:* The LibreCrypt drivers must be running in order for you to mount a volume by double-clicking on it.
+Please either install the LibreCrypt drivers (see the [portable mode](installation_and_upgrading__PC.html)installation section, or start LibreCrypt's portable mode ([see](portable_mode.html) section).

 * * *